Please update your Flash player to see this menu.

 8.)
 San Diego/La Jolla area: Westfield UTC is an interesting, conveniently-located mall in the La Jolla area.
 In addition to shopping, it's a great place to "watch the leaves turn" Eastern USA-style in the fall because of its many beautiful deciduous trees.
 Plus, there's ice skating at the Westfield UTC!

 9.)
 San Diego: Fashion Valley is San Diego County's glitziest shopping mall.
-You'll find a Bloomingdale's here, along with many other high-end designer stores and restaurants.
+You'll find a Bloomingdale's here, along with many other high-end designer stores.
+A movie theater and restaurants from full table-service to fast & casual round out Fashion Valley's offerings.

 10.)
 San Diego: The Mission Valley Mall is located near the Fashion Valley Mall mentioned above, but caters to average and budget-minded shoppers.
 A terrific movie theater is here (sometimes less-crowded than the cinemas at Fashion Valley), along with a nice selection of restaurants both in and around the mall.